 Sunburn is erythema and oedema from excessive exposure to the sun’s rays, more specifically the ultraviolet (UV) radiation emitted from the sun.
-Sunburn may also occur from exposure to other UV light sources such as solaria or tanning salons.
+Sunburn may also occur from exposure to other UV light sources such as in a solarium or tanning salon.

 To better understand the causes of sunburn we need to take a look at some basic principles of the electromagnetic (light) spectrum.
 This spectrum is divided according to wavelength into the ultraviolet (< 400 nm), visible (400–760 nm), and infrared (> 760 nm).
 The ultraviolet (UV) spectrum is divided into three broad areas:

 UV-C radiation is filtered out or absorbed in the outer atmosphere so does not pose a problem to humans.
 UV-A and UV-B radiation are the primary causes of sunburn.
 The skin reacts differently to each waveband.